Melissa-code/cinema_project/README.md

 ***

 ## General Info

-At first create the model of the database using the MERISE method (MCD MLD MPD).
+At first, create the model of the database using the MERISE method (MCD MLD MPD).

 Then, create the database using the database management system MariaDB.

 ***

 ## Build with